CrunchyData/postgres-operator/docs/content/tutorial/user-management.md

 Note that you may need to run `DROP OWNED BY rhino CASCADE;` based upon your object ownership structure -- be very careful with this command!

-Once you have removed the user in the database, you can remove the user from the custom resource.

 ## Deleting a Database

-As mentioned earlier, PGO does not let you delete a database automatically: if you remove all instances of the database from the spec, it will still exist in your cluster.
+PGO does not delete databases automatically: after you remove all instances of the database from the spec, it will still exist in your cluster.
 To completely remove the database, you must run the [`DROP DATABASE`](https://www.postgresql.org/docs/current/sql-dropdatabase.html) command as a Postgres superuser.

 For example, to remove the `zoo` database, you would execute the following: